ryanmgds/P4-Wildcats/README.md

 As of now, you can clone project onto your own machine, and run it from intellij.

 # 15 pt review via readme week 2/16
-Ryan's ticket and link to code: Link to ticket,
+Ryan's ticket and link to code: Ticket- https://github.com/ryanmgds/P4-Wildcats/projects/1#card-54310235

 # Easter Egg
 Our easter egg is accesible through the navigation bar as a hidden button, but can change with future updates.
 Because website is not run off RPI / AWS yet, you can clone project and run project on your own machine.
 The easter egg can be found between the "mission" and "survey" buttons.